 5. Some stove manufacturers offer different warranty terms depending on whether their appliances are purchased through approved retailers as opposed to other retailers.
 It is important to understand the manufacturer’s warranty when choosing where to buy your stove from.
 Sometimes a cheaper price may mean a shorter product warranty.

-7. Will your retailer offer you appropriate after sales support if there is a problem?
+7. Will your online retailer offer you appropriate after sales support if there is a problem?
 Will they be able to source and supply you with spare parts, especially on consumable items, in the future when you may need them?
 All SIA Retail Group members have made a declaration that they can offer this important after-sales care and advice.

 8. Lead times and delivery charges will also vary between retailers and it is always worth checking these.